Upper bounds on the genus of hyperelliptic Albanese fibrations: Upper bound on hyperelliptic Albanese fibrations with

 \section{Upper bound on hyperelliptic Albanese fibrations with $p_g=q=1$}

 The aim in this section is to prove \autoref{thm-upper-chi=1}.
 So we always assume in this section that $S$ is a minimal irregular surface of general type with $p_g=q=1$ and its Albanese fibration $f:S\rightarrow B$ is hyperelliptic.
-In this case, $g(B)=q=1$ and $f$ must be locally non-trivial.
+In this case, $g(B)=q=1$ and $f$ is not locally trivial otherwise $0=\chi_f=\chi(\mathcal{O}_S)$.
 By \eqref{eqn-2-1}, the relative invariants equal the corresponding invariants of $S$.
 We use the singularity indices $s_i$'s introduced in \autoref{sec-hyperelliptic}.
 Since it is unknown whether $s_2$ is nonnegative, we divide the proof into two cases, depending on whether $s_2<0$ or $s_2\geq 0$.
-The proof of \autoref{thm-upper-chi=1} will be completed in \autoref{pro for s_2<0,p_g=1}, \autoref{prop-s_s>0} and \autoref{prop-s_s>0-2}. \begin{proposition} Let $f:\,S \to B$ be as in \autoref{thm-upper-chi=1}.
+The proof of \autoref{thm-upper-chi=1} will be completed in \autoref{pro for s_2<0,p_g=1}, \autoref{prop-s_s>0} and \autoref{prop-s_s>0-2}. \begin{proposition} Let $S$ be a minimal surface of general type with $p_g(S)=q(S)=1$.
+Suppose that the Albanese fibration $f:\,S\to B$ of $S$ is hyperelliptic of genus $g$.
 If $s_2<0$, then $g\leq 5$. \end{proposition} \begin{proof} We first claim that \begin{claim} If $s_2<0$, then we have $K_S^2\leq 7$. \end{claim} \begin{proof}[Proof of \autoref{claim-1}] If $s_2<0$, using notations in \autoref{sec-hyperelliptic}, we see that $\hat{R}$ must contain some isolated curve $C$ with $C^2\neq -2$.
 So there must be some smooth rational curves $\widetilde{C}$ contained in fibers of $f$.
 Assume $\widetilde{C}^2=-n$, by \cite[Theorem\,1.1]{Miy84} we have